containerbuildsystem/osbs-docs/docs/users.rst

       "name": "add_labels_in_dockerfile"
     },

-Finally, it is also possible to set additional labels through the reactor configuration, by setting the label key values in ``image_labels``.
+Finally, OSBS administrators may also set additional labels through the reactor configuration, by setting the label key values in ``image_labels``.

 .. _image-configuration: